RosettaMLBootCamp2025/AF2_Activity/README.md

-# AlphaFold2 Structure Prediction: Parameter Exploration Activity (BRAINSTORM)
+# AlphaFold2 Structure Prediction: Parameter Exploration Activity

 ## Overview
 In this activity, all students will use **AlphaFold2 (via LocalColabFold)** to predict the structure of the **same protein (1QYS)**.
 By systematically varying model parameters, students will understand how different inputs and settings affect prediction quality, speed, and confidence.
 The class will then compare results to identify optimal prediction strategies.